Poe (singer): Hello

 Poe met Jeffrey Connor towards the completion of the record as a session bassist she hired for additional overdubs on "Hello".
 Connor had given Poe a track he started writing after working with her.
 Poe heard the demo and passed it to Jerden who immediately gave the track the green light and had Connor come in to produce.
 Connor brought in Sorum and Pleasants for what was to become "Trigger Happy Jack".
 It featured the lyric "You can't talk to a psycho like a normal human being".
 The song's video went into high rotation on MTV and introduced Poe to the mainstream.
 Also in 1997, Atlantic released a maxi CD and 12-inch vinyl single of "Trigger Happy Jack" which included "The Drive By Remix" and "The Psycho Demolition Mix" by Steve Lyon, an instrumental version of the song, and a "Poe Only" Mix.
 Another single, "Angry Johnny", broke into the top 10 of Billboards Modern Rock chart, and also enjoyed heavy rotation on radio.
 The song's video received high rotation on MTV.
 The song featured the line, "I wanna blow you...(pause) away."
 A promotional maxi-single of the song was released to radio but was never available commercially.
 This single included a "Band Mix" produced by Poe and Matt Sorum that received heavy rotation on radio.
-There was another great remix done by the notorious spanish producer Jesus N. Gomez.
+There was another remix done by the Spanish producer Jesus N. Gomez.

 In August 1997, Atlantic released a maxi-single of the song "Hello" that included six remixes of the song ("Hello: E-Smoove Funk Mix" by E-Smoove/ "Hello: Modern Mix" by Edge Factor/ "Hello: Nevins Electronica Mix" by Jason Nevins/ "Hello: The Generator Mix by E-Smoove/ "Hello: The Edge Factor Mix" by, Edge Factor, and "Hello: Trial Dub Mix" by Edge Factor.)

 On September 13, 1997, "Hello" hit number one on the Billboard Hot Dance chart.
 The video for this song also enjoyed heavy rotation on MTV.

-On November 20, 1997, the RIAA awarded "Hello" gold certification.
+On November 20, 1997, the RIAA awarded Hello gold certification.